TechAhens/xtream-web-tv/README.md

 # 📺 Xtream Web TV

+**📡 Live TV Streaming Web App**
 Web application built with Node.js and Bootstrap for streaming live channels from an Xtream Codes playlist.

+**🎯 Project Goal**
-- The goal of this project is to provide a simple and intuitive interface for browsing bouquets and channels, allowing you to quickly find and play your desired channel.
+The goal of this project is to provide a simple and intuitive interface for browsing bouquets and channels, allowing you to quickly find and play your desired channel.

+**🔑 Requirements**
-- An Xtream Codes account is required.
+An Xtream Codes account is required.
 This application does not provide any streaming sources.

+**📺 Supported Content**
-- Only live TV is supported—movies and series are not included.
+Only live TV is supported—movies and series are not included.

+**📱 Responsive Design**
-- The app is fully responsive and works seamlessly on both desktop and mobile devices.
+The app is fully responsive and works seamlessly on both desktop and mobile devices.

+**⚙️ Customization Options**
+Users can customize their experience by:
+- Selecting which bouquets to display
+- Enabling or disabling Picons
-- Users can customize their experience by choosing which bouquets to display and enabling or disabling Picons.
-An electronic program guide (EPG) is also available.
+- Accessing an integrated electronic program guide (EPG)

+**▶️ Player Features**
-- The project uses hls.js as the player, which supports Picture-in-Picture (PiP) mode for an enhanced viewing experience.
+The project uses **hls.js** as the player, which supports **Picture-in-Picture (PiP)** mode for an enhanced viewing experience.

+**⚠️ Warning**
-- Note: Due to browser codec limitations and potential HTTP/HTTPS conflicts, some streams may not be playable.
+Due to browser codec limitations and potential HTTP/HTTPS conflicts, some streams may not be playable.

+**🖼️ Screenshot**

 ![Projekt Screenshot](screenshot.png)